Raïs M'Bolhi: International career

 On 11 August 2010, M'Bolhi earned his fourth cap in a 1–2 friendly loss to Gabon.

 He was also chosen as the starting goalkeeper for the first two games of the 2012 Africa Cup of Nations qualification and featured in 2014 World Cup qualification matches.

 On 9 September 2012, M'Bolhi was a key player for Algeria in a 1–0 away win over Libya in a 2013 Africa Cup of Nations qualification match.
 He was the first choice custodian for the country during the 2013 Africa Cup of Nations.

 M'Bolhi was Algeria's starting goalkeeper at the 2014 FIFA World Cup, where the Algerians managed to qualify to the knockout rounds for the first time in history.
 His performance in the round of 16 against Germany, with a total of 11 saves, helped push the game into overtime.
 Algeria eventually lost 2–1, but M'Bolhi earned man of the match honors.

 M’Bolhi won his first title with Algeria at the 2019 Africa Cup of Nations.
 He was Algeria's starting goalkeeper as he started every game of Algeria's tournament winning run and played every minute of the competition for Algeria.
 Moreover, he was named as "Man of the Match" against Senegal in the Final and was named the best goalkeeper of the tournament.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

+Managerial career

+In May 2026, M’Bolhi was appointed goalkeeper coach of the Lebanon national team, as part of Madjid Bougherra's technical staff.